rsdoiel/antenna/columns.md

 date: 2025-06-10, from: Doc Searls (at Harvard), New Old Blog

+We&#8217;re covered.
 Zoom in to satellitemap.space.
-The vast majority of low orbit satellites are Starlink&#39;s.
+The vast majority of low Earth orbit satellites (all the white dots above) are Starlink&#8217;s.
+Play around with the tabs.
 This, more than raw power, is what gives authoritarians their authority.
 Dana Blankenhorn has a good post on Authority.
-With respect to my own thoughts on the topic, there&#39;s what&#39;s said in Poynter about what I said on my old blog.
-Key point: &#34;We are all [&#8230;]
+With respect to my own thoughts on the topic, there&#8217;s what&#8217;s said in [&#8230;]

 <br>